t8dash/react-store/README.md

 The ready-to-use hook from the [T8 React Pending](https://github.com/t8js/react-pending) package helps manage shared async action state without disturbing the app's state management and actions' code.

-## Standalone store
+## Remount-persistent state

-A store initialized outside a component can be used as the component's remount-persistent state.
+A standalone store initialized outside a component can be used by the component as remount-persistent state, whether used by other components or not.